crowdagger/books/README.md

 the [source repository](https://github.com/rust-lang/book) is mirrored to the `trpl2.book` file here.

 ## License

 [*The Rust Programming Language*](https://github.com/rust-lang/book) books are dual licensed under the Apache 2 and MIT License.

+## Other EPUB/PDF versions of Rust books

+Other people have converted Rust books to PDF and EPUB:

+* [Killercup provides PDF and EPUB versions of *The Rust Programming Language* (first edition) and of *The rustonomicon*](https://killercup.github.io/trpl-ebook/).